RealMithrandir/Code-Examples/README.md

 This application captures data from the Twitter API via Tweepy, stores it in a Pandas dataframe, and visualizes it through matplotlib.
 This example graphs the top 10 timezones tweeting about a hashtag (first 5000 items).

-To install, download the file, and add your keys in these positions
+To install, download the file, and add your keys in these positions (lines 6 and 7)
 ```
 consumerKey = 'YOUR CONSUMER KEY'
 consumerSecret = 'YOUR SECRET KEY'